 Myrtle Creek Covered Bridges

-Neal Lane Bridge - Built in 1939, this short (just 42 feet!) covered bridge crosses South Myrtle Creek.
-This is the only Oregon bridge with a kingpost truss design.
+Neal Lane Bridge - Built in 1939, this 42-foot covered bridge crosses South Myrtle Creek.
+It is the only covered bridge in Oregon featuring a kingpost truss design.

-Horse Creek Covered Bridge - In 1990, Myrtle Creek reused timbers from the old Horse Creek Bridge in Lane County and built this lovely bridge.
-Now, it connects visitors from the city parking area to Mill Site Park.
+Horse Creek Covered Bridge - Constructed in 1990 using timbers from the original Horse Creek Bridge in Lane County, this bridge now connects the city parking area to Mill Site Park.

 Wine Tasting